nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 ### Making a Release

-To make a new release, you can follow the steps below.
+To make a new release, you can follow the steps below:

  1. Generate a JAR file [using Gradle](UsingGradle.md#creating-the-jar-file).
  2. Tag the repo with the version number. e.g. `v0.1`